Sinclair Scientific: Sinclair Scientific Programmable

 The Sinclair Scientific Programmable was introduced in 1975, with the same case as the Sinclair Oxford.
 It was larger than the Scientific, at 73 × 155 × 34 mm, and used a larger PP3 battery, but could also be powered by mains electricity.

 It had 24-step programming abilities, which meant it was highly limited for many purposes.
 It also lacked functions for the natural logarithm and exponential function.
 Constants used in programs were required to be integers, and the programming was wasteful, with start and end quotes needed to use a constant in a program.

 However, included with the calculator was a library of over 120 programs that performed common operations in mathematics, geometry, statistics, finance, physics, electronics, engineering, as well as fluid mechanics and materials science.
-The full library of standard programs contained over 400 programs in the Sinclair Program Library.
+There were over 400 programs in the full Sinclair Program Library.